 One of the most important things relating to Microsoft’s SharePoint is that it has collaboration at its very core.
 So, with all the functionality it has to offer, here are 10 reasons why you should consider using SharePoint to build and run your company’s Intranet.

 SharePoint is available if you have access to Office 365.
-So, if you already use Office 365, you can get started with SharePoint and not have to worry about spending money on a dedicated, complex Intranet service.
+(Read our guide here about utilising the apps in Office 365 for SharePoint) So, if you already use Office 365, you can get started with SharePoint and not have to worry about spending money on a dedicated, complex Intranet service.
 SharePoint could already be waiting for you and you may not know it!

 Branding and design are sorted